pstelzig/MoPyRegtest/examples/README.md

 * Copy and modify the file [gentests_modelica_blocks_sources.py](/examples/generate_tests/gentests_modelica_blocks_sources.py) according to your needs
 * Execute the modified file like `python3 gentests_modelica_blocks_sources.py` (or whatever you named the file now) to create the regression tests defined in that file
-* This will produce MoPyRegtest test case definitions in test_blocksuserdef.py (or how you adapted it) and copy all the reference files into a subfolder `references`.
-The test cases can then be executed like `python3 test_blocksuserdef.py`
+* This will produce MoPyRegtest test case definitions in test_blocksuserdef_from_script.py (or how you adapted it) and copy all the reference files into a subfolder called references.
+The test cases can then be executed like `python3 test_blocksuserdef_from_script.py`

 For a more in-depth explanation turn to [generate_tests/README.md](/examples/generate_tests/README.md).